fugue/fregot/README.md

     repl% :quit

+### :load

+**Shortcut** `:l`

+`:load [PATH]` loads a Rego file.
+For example:

+    repl% :load examples/ami_id/ami_id.rego

+You'll see output like this:

+    Loaded package fregot.examples.ami_id

+Once the file is loaded, you can debug it with [other commands](#repl-usage).
+You can also enter rules or expressions to evaluate them.
+For example, this command returns the value of the rule `allow` in the loaded Rego file:

+    fregot.examples.ami_id% allow

+You'll see output like this:

+    = true

+_Note: If you change the Rego file after you've loaded it, you'll need to [:reload](#reload) it._

 ### :reload

 **Shortcut** `:r`

-`:reload` reloads the file from the last `:load`.
-If you make changes to the loaded file, you'll need to `:reload` it to update it in the REPL.
+`:reload` checks for modified Rego files and reloads them.
+If you make changes to a loaded file, you'll need to `:reload` it to update it in the REPL.

     fregot.examples.ami_id% :reload

 You'll see output like this:

-    Loaded package fregot.examples.ami_id
+    Reloaded 1 files

 ### :continue